 Have you recently gotten the latest Xbox Series X?
 If so, and you’re a gamer who plays with friends, you might be concerned about not being able to play with them anymore.
 Can players from Xbox Series X and Xbox One play together?

-Yes, you can play games on Xbox Series X with players on Xbox One as long as the game you’re playing is compatible with both consoles.
+You can play games on Xbox Series X with players on Xbox One as long as the game you’re playing is compatible with both consoles.
 Most games originally released for the Xbox One will be compatible with Xbox Series X; however, the reverse is not true.

 Let’s take a look at multiplayer gaming across the two consoles in more detail and discuss why some games may not support multiplayer.
 We’ll also take a look at video game compatibility across the two consoles and compare them side by side.